 Atlanta Product Liability Lawyer

 Have you or a family member suffered an injury because of a defective or dangerous product in Atlanta, Georgia?
 You may be entitled to compensation from the manufacturer or company that sold it.
-Contact us at 678-888-4878 to find out how our Atlanta product liability attorneys from Hasner Law PC can help you fight for the money you need and deserve.
+Contact us to find out how our Atlanta product liability attorneys from Hasner Law, a personal injury law firm, can help you fight for the money you need and deserve.
 We offer a free consultation, so don’t hesitate to schedule a time to discuss your case with our law firm today.

-At Hasner Law PC, our skilled Atlanta personal injury lawyers represent clients in all types of product liability matters.
+At Hasner Law, our skilled Atlanta personal injury lawyers represent clients in all types of product liability claims.
 The most common types we see involve dangerous or defective products such as:

 • Toys